skillmaker-dev/php_hum_temp/README.md

 Copy IoTth folder directly to htdocs in xampp then change username,password,servername... in "main_processing.php".<br/>
+Import sql database file to your mysql server in phpmyadmin.
 Upload the code located in folder "ESP8266 side" to ESP8266

 Circuit is very simple: to upload code to your ESP8266 either you use ftdi or you can connect it via arduino,<br/>